mxchinegod/scripts/README.md

 & includes a .json document for manually importing into iTerm2 settings which will set terminal colors, window appearance, and font for you.

-It will also add development-related apps on your MacOS Dock & restart
+It will also add development-related apps on your MacOS Dock & restart it.

 ## To-Do